Versioning and Releases

 Camunda Release Cadence

-Components of Camunda Platform release at a regular cadence – the second Tuesday of April and October.
+Components of Camunda release at a regular cadence – the second Tuesday of April and October.

 What does End of Maintenance mean?

 End of maintenance means that Camunda will not perform any maintenance or release any bug fixes and patch releases related to the mentioned version after the specified date.
-In case you are planning to migrate to a more recent version of Camunda Platform, check our Camunda Platform 7 Update & Migration Guide or our Camunda Platform 8 Update Guide.
+In case you are planning to migrate to a more recent version of Camunda, check our Camunda 7 Update & Migration Guide or our Camunda 8 Update Guide.

 Please let us know if you have any concerns or if you need help migrating to a new version.